edutb/Codeforces-Round-946/README.md

 # Codeforces Round 946s.

 This repository contains my solutions to the problems from [Codeforces Round #946s](https://codeforces.com/contest/1974).
 Each solution is implemented in C++.
-Below, you'll find a brief description of each problem and an overview of the solution approach.
+Below, you will find a description with the topic of each problem..

 ## Problem A: Phone Desktop